On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Introduction

-An intriguing question is whether an interface mode still exists if a perturbation lifts the degeneracy of the Dirac point without opening a band gap.
-In this scenario, it is conjectured that the mode bifurcated from the Dirac point will resonate with other Floquet-Bloch modes of energy near the Dirac point energy level but with quasi-momentum away from the Dirac point \cite{fefferman2016honeycomb_edge,drouot2020edge}.
+An intriguing question is whether an interface mode still can be created if the perturbations only lift the degeneracy of the Dirac point locally without opening a global band gap.
+In this scenario, it is conjectured that the mode bifurcated from the Dirac point will couple with other Floquet-Bloch modes of energy near the Dirac point energy level but with quasi-momentum away from the Dirac point, and then become a resonant mode \cite{fefferman2016honeycomb_edge,drouot2020edge}.
 To date, a definitive answer to this conjecture is not yet available.
-In this paper, we provide a resolution to this conjecture by explicitly constructing a mode bifurcated from a Dirac point in a two-dimensional waveguide without the band gap opening condition.
-Specifically, when the constructed mode couples with the Floquet-Bloch modes of quasi-momentum away from the Dirac point, its associated eigenvalue has a negative imaginary part and the mode is a resonant mode.
-On the other hand, when the coupling vanishes, the imaginary part of the eigenvalue turns to zero, and the constructed mode becomes an interface mode.
+In this paper, we provide a solution to this conjecture by explicitly constructing a mode bifurcated from a Dirac point in a two-dimensional waveguide without the band gap opening condition.
+More precisely, we proved that even though the gap is not opened, there is indeed an eigenvalue $\lambda^{\star}$ bifurcated from the Dirac energy level with $\Im(\lambda^{\star})\leq 0$ (Theorem \ref{thm_main result}).
+We provide a clear characterization of the eigenmode $u^{\star}$ associated with $\lambda^{\star}$, especially on its coupling with the Bloch modes of quasi-momentum away from the Dirac point (Remark \ref{rmk_radiation_cond}).
+When the coupling is present, the mode $u^{\star}$ is indeed a resonant mode with unbounded $L^2$ norm.
+On the other hand, when the coupling vanishes, $u^{\star}$ is an interface mode which decays exponentially at infinity and $\lambda^{\star}$ is an embedded eigenvalue in the continuous spectrum (in such cases, $u^{\star}$ is also called a bound state in the continuum (BIC) \cite{hsu2016bic}).